Gigaspaces/xap-docs/site/content/xap97adm/logging.markdown

 # Logging Categories

-The GigaSpaces logging divided into the following categories:
+The following categories are available:

 - Client
 - Communication Protocol